kgregart/pandas-challenge/README.md

 __Scores by School Spending__
 Create a table that breaks down school performance based on average spending ranges (per student).

-Use the code provided below to create four bins with reasonable cutoff values to group school spending. image of results
+Use the code provided to create four bins with reasonable cutoff values to group school spending.

 Use pd.cut to categorize spending based on the bins.

-Use the following code to then calculate mean scores per spending range.
+Use the provided code to then calculate mean scores per spending range.

-image of results

-Use the scores above to create a DataFrame called spending_summary.
+Use the given scores above to create a DataFrame called spending_summary.

 Include the following metrics in the table: